pandas-dev/pandas/doc/source/basics.rst

    df.select_dtypes(include=[bool])

-You can also pass the name of a dtype in the `numpy dtype hierarchy
+You can also pass the name of a dtype in the `NumPy dtype hierarchy
 <http://docs.scipy.org/doc/numpy/reference/arrays.scalars.html>`__:

 .. ipython:: python